Flexion Therapeutics (FLXN) Received its Third Buy in a Row

-After Needham and BMO Capital gave Flexion Therapeutics (NASDAQ: FLXN) a Buy rating last month, the company received another Buy, this time from Northland Securities.
-Analyst Carl Byrnes maintained a Buy rating on Flexion Therapeutics today and set a price target of $35.00.
+After BMO Capital and RBC Capital gave Flexion Therapeutics (NASDAQ: FLXN) a Buy rating last month, the company received another Buy, this time from Needham.
+Analyst Serge Belanger maintained a Buy rating on Flexion Therapeutics today and set a price target of $20.00.
 The company’s shares closed last Wednesday at $12.63.

-According to TipRanks.com, Byrnes is ranked 0 out of 5 stars with an average return of -9.4% and a 35.3% success rate.
-Byrnes covers the Healthcare sector, focusing on stocks such as Adamas Pharmaceuticals, Opiant Pharmaceuticals, and Aridis Pharmaceuticals.
+According to TipRanks.com, Belanger is a 3-star analyst with an average return of 2.6% and a 40.9% success rate.
+Belanger covers the Healthcare sector, focusing on stocks such as Amphastar Pharmaceuticals, KalVista Pharmaceuticals, and Collegium Pharmaceutical.

-Currently, the analyst consensus on Flexion Therapeutics is a Strong Buy with an average price target of $22.63, which is a 65.7% upside from current levels.
+Flexion Therapeutics has an analyst consensus of Strong Buy, with a price target consensus of $22.63, a 65.7% upside from current levels.
 In a report issued on July 29, Credit Suisse also initiated coverage with a Buy rating on the stock with a $19.00 price target.

 See today’s analyst top recommended stocks >>